Skip to content

 Look out for the stone statue of 'Paris' | © National Trust Images/Arnhel de Serra

-Find out more about the families that lived at Hatchlands Park including involvement with the Blue Stocking Society.
+Find out more about the families that lived at Hatchlands Park.
 Discover who received visits from a very famous friend and how the house came to be rented out.
-Hidden history helps the house come to life through stories about the family that once lived here.
+Hidden history helps the house come to life through stories about the families that once lived here.

 The Boscawen family

-The Hon.
-Edward and Frances Boscawen only spent a period of about 20 years at Hatchlands, the Boscawens were instrumental in creating the family home that still stands here today.
+Although the Hon.
+Edward and Frances Boscawen only spent a period of about 20 years at Hatchlands Park, they were instrumental in creating the family home that stands here today.

 Frances Evelyn Glanville was born on 23 July 1719.
-Her wealthy mother sadly died in childbirth and when her father remarried, much of Fanny’s childhood was spent away from the family home being looked after by relatives.
-It was during a stay with a Sir John Evelyn at Wotton House, that she first met Sir John’s brother in law, Edward Boscawen, a 29-year -old Captain in the Navy.
+Her mother sadly died in childbirth and when her father remarried, much of Fanny’s childhood was spent away from the family home being looked after by relatives.
+It was during a stay with Sir John Evelyn at Wotton House, that she first met his brother-in-law, Edward Boscawen, a 29-year-old Captain in the Navy.

 A letter of love

-Fanny looked forward to seeing this ‘unusually attractive and distinguished looking sailor’ - a time that she refers to in a letter to Edward as, ‘when you and I loved each other and told it only by our eyes’.
-They were married late in 1742 before he set sail again.
-In total, Edward was away for almost 10 years of their marriage.
+Fanny looked forward to seeing this ‘unusually attractive and distinguished looking sailor’, referring to a stage in their growing relationship in a letter to Edward as, ‘when you and I loved each other and told it only by our eyes’.
+They were married late in 1742 right before he set sail for sea again.
+In total, Edward was away for almost ten years of their marriage.

 A naval career

-Edward had begun his career in the Navy at age 12, setting sail for the Caribbean aboard the HMS Superb.
-He was swiftly promoted and finished his career as an Admiral of the Blue fleet and a celebrated war hero.
+Edward started his career in the Navy at age 12, setting sail for the Caribbean aboard the HMS Superb.
+He was swiftly promoted and finished his career as an Admiral of the Blue and a celebrated war hero.

 The Blue Stocking Society

-Fanny helped to fund bluestockings publications by gathering subscriptions from wealthy friends - an early form of crowd funding.
-By the 1770s the term ‘bluestocking’ was synonymous with intellectual women.
-Their achievements enabled further generations of women to continue the fight for education which paved the way for the suffrage movement and ultimately the vote.
+Fanny helped raise funds for bluestockings publications by gathering subscriptions from wealthy friends - an early form of crowd funding.
+By the 1770s, the term ‘bluestocking’ was synonymous with intellectual women.
+Their achievements enabled further generations of women to continue the fight for education, paving the way for the suffrage movement and ultimately giving women the right to vote.

 A sad end

-Edward died in January of 1761, just two years after Hatchlands was completed, with his wife at his bedside.
+Edward died in January of 1761, just two years after their house at Hatchlands Park was completed, with his wife at his bedside.

 Interior picture of The Saloon at Hatchlands Park